cs5450/cs5450.github.io/index.md

 Office hours:  Send an email in advance

 #### [**Eugene Bagdasaryan**](http://www.cs.cornell.edu/~ebagdasa) (TA) <ebagdasa at cs.cornell.edu>
 Office hours: Thu 9:30-11:30am, Location at Cornell Tech 3 - Dubi.
-We will use TelePresence.
+We will use Cisco TelePresence.
 **You can use Zoom.us to connect to the meeting remotely:** [**https://cornell.zoom.us/j/218174320**](https://cornell.zoom.us/j/218174320)

-#### I'll have OH Friday 2/3 3-4pm at Dubi
+## Important notes:
+Prof. Deborah Estrin has cancelled her Office Hours for this week.
+Please email her to schedule meeting if needed.
+Eugene's OH start 9:30 Thu.

 ### Academic Integrity